Real Skills for Growing Food

 WHO SHOULD COME TO THIS WORKSHOP?

 We’ve designed this workshop as an introduction for folks wanting to get started in growing their own food and for people looking for some extra guidance in refining their growing skills.
-If you’re looking for an advanced food growing workshop, this one isn’t for you – but stay tuned as we have big plans for a rather fantastic workshop on this.
+We cover the essential skills and knowledge to set you up for success in your garden.

 - Full catering by Fat Pig Farm – it’s going to be delicious,